hulloitskai/launchweek/README.md

 # LaunchWeek

-_1 week to create a project you'll be proud of._
+_Create a project you'll be proud of in 1 week._

 ## Setup